| Colombian

 Samoga) zone who presides over tribal ceremonies.
 Cupules represent

+small sauce pans symbolizing a fertile woman.
 3. MARRIAGE RITE.
 A third group including spiral

 petroglyphs at La Rochela, lower Quimbaya area (Fig. 11), was viewed